MagentaSpruce/etchAndSketch/README.md

 4) Using -webkits
 5) Flexbox

-//1 improvement needed - remove outline from control buttons when selected//

 The Explanation for the JS code is following:

 1) Make a function that will create a grid that is 16x16.